kbiakov/Anakin/README.md

 Next <b>Anakin</b> parses ```*.proto```-file to extract RPC-methods and messages, takes templates for client and server & generates similar Go code.
 After that it builds binaries for Android (```*.aar```) and iOS (```*.framework```) using ```gomobile```.

-Mobile binaries build stage may fail by different reasons and you may want to go back again later, when environment will be ready.
-Also build stage may be ignored by you if want to make changes in generated code.
-Anyway <b>Anakin</b> has another ```anakin-build``` script for this purpose.
+Mobile binaries build stage may fail by different reasons and you may want to go back again later when environment will be ready.
+Also you can ignore build stage if you want to make some changes in generated code.
+Anyway <b>Anakin</b> has another ```anakin-build``` script inside for this purpose, which automatically copied for generated ```$YOUR_OUTPUT/client``` directory with other source files when you run original ```anakin``` script.

 ![Anakin plugin stages](http://i64.tinypic.com/1f4uh.png)